Ebazhanov/linkedin-skill-assessments-quizzes/dotnet-framework/dotnet-framework-quiz.md

 #### Q18.
 What is an abstract class in .NET?

-- [ ] An abstract class provides a partial implementation for functionality and some abstract or virtual members that must be implemented by the inheriting entities.
-It can declare fields too.
+- [x] An abstract class provides a partial implementation for functionality and some abstract or virtual members that must be implemented by the inheriting entities.
+It can declare fields too. <= Correct
 - [ ] An abstract class allows developers to create new classes that reuse, extend, and modify the behavior defined in other classes.
 - [ ] An abstract class is responsible for keeping track of what is actually executing and where each executing thread is.
-- [x] An abstract class declares a contract or behavior that implementing classes require.
+- [ ] An abstract class declares a contract or behavior that implementing classes require.
 It may declare only properties, methods, and events with no access modifiers.
 All the declared members must be implemented.

 #### Q19.
 What is the namespace for caching information in .NET?